 - To pay by personal check, make your check payable to Harvey Stanbrough and mail it to PO Box 604, Saint David AZ 85630-0604.

-3. I’LL EMAIL YOU THE URL AND PASSWORD(S) for the Course(s) you purchased.
+3. I’LL EMAIL YOU THE ACTUAL COURSE(S) you purchased as .mpg files.
 From that point on you can listen to them at your own pace and come back as often as you want.
 I’ll also email any handouts in pdf format that go along with the Courses you’ve ordered.
-If you sign up for a Course that you believe has a handout and you don’t receive it, please email me.
+Note: In signing up for a course, you inherently agree not to share these copyrighted course materials with anyone other than your significant other.
+Thank you.

 Introduction.
 Punctuation for Writers.
 Specific uses of particular marks to create a desired effect in the reader.
 (You’ve never heard punctuation presented this way before.)
 The elements of dialogue: one part quoted material, two parts narrative.
 Character identification through dialogue.
 Revealing the character of the character.
 Bringing characters to life through dialogue.
 Spontaneity, contractions, catch words and phrases.
 Interruptions, questions.
 Colorful, memorable dialogue.
 Learn to read your work aloud.
 Influencing the mood and physiology of the reader (conveying emotion through dialogue).
 Reaction of reader to longer, shorter sentences, more punctuated, less punctuated.
 The effect on the reader of the sounds of letters and words.
 Reader speed = physiological reaction.
 Using punctuation to affect reader speed, pacing and emotion.
 Conveying emotion directly through punctuation.
 Four specific techniques for conveying emotion with pacing and paragraph construction.
 Includes pdf handouts “Getting Punctuation Wrong,” “Breeze Excerpt,” and “Four Specific Techniques.”